Music theory: introduction to score reading & analysis

 What level is the course and do I need any particular skills?

-Suitable for anyone with knowledge of music theory at Grade 5 standard or higher.
-You will need to be able to read music fluently (treble and bass clef) and have some confidence with the structure of major and minor scales and chords (e.g. do you know what is meant by chord I and chord V in G major?).
+Suitable for anyone with knowledge of music theory at around Grade 6 standard or higher.
+You will need to be able to read music fluently (treble and bass clef) and have confidence with the structure of major and minor scales and chords (e.g. do you know what is meant by chord Vc in G major?
+And can you recognise a passing 6-4?).

 How will I be taught, and will there be any work outside the class?